cs208-fall24/p5-group-final-project-5/Retrospectives/Retrospective-student3.md

 ## Experience

+The first few tasks of the project were fairly straightforward, focusing on creating static website uding HTML and CSS.
+Converting the HTML into Pug templates was an easy transition with the use of the online tool.
+Something that was challenging was the later part of the project which involved creating, editing, and deleting funcionality for comments.
+Working with SQLite for database management and implementing the different funcionality using Express.js helped understand the backend development.
-Working on implementing the comments feature with create, edit, and delete functionality using SQLite was the fun part of the project.
-I improved my skills in datatbase management, and rendering dynamic views with Pug.
-Collaborating with the team over Git made the process smooth, allowing us to manage code changes effectively and work together.
+COllaborating with the team over Git made the process smooth, allowing us to manage code changes effectively and work together.
+This project improved my skills in database management, backend development, and UI rendering.

 ## Known issues or Bugs